Gonorrhea (song)

 "Gonorrhea" is a promotional single by American rapper Lil Wayne featuring Young Money signee Drake, from his eighth studio album, I Am Not a Human Being.
 Upon the release of I Am Not a Human Being it debuted at number 17 on the US Hot 100.

 It was certified Gold by the RIAA on March 16, 2012 for selling 500,000 digital copies.
-It has since been certified Platinum by the RIAA.